Sanford Mainers

 The Sanford Mainers are a collegiate summer baseball team based in Sanford, Maine.
 The team, a member of the New England Collegiate Baseball League, plays their home games at Goodall Park.

+History

 In late 2001, New England Collegiate Baseball League approached the Town of Sanford about the potential of having a team.
 Sanford's former Parks and Recreation Director Marcel Blouin met with various officials, and proposed Goodall Park as the home field for a team.

 Start-up funds were provided through local businessmen Allen Mapes, Ron Woodward, and Geoff Titherington, as well as Neil Olson, a businessman from Bethel, Maine who had previously been involved with the Lowell All-Americans organization, a former member of the NECBL.
 In the second year, local investors Bob Hardison, Bob Gonyou, Joe Vitko, Gary Miller, and Curtis Jacks also joined the management team.
 After a few years, the Mainers' management group agreed the team should be operated by the shareholders, and shifted ownership to a volunteer group of citizens of Sanford-Springvale and local communities, becoming a non-profit organization.